 Article 1: Name

 The society is called the “World Union of Jesuit Alumni and Alumnae”.
-It is hereafter called “the Union”.
+It is hereafter called the “World Union”.

 Article 2: Registered office

-To comply with the law, the Registered office of the Union is in the City of Luxembourg.
+To comply with the law, the registered office of the World Union is in the City of Luxembourg.

 Article 3: Emblem

-The emblem of the Union and of all its member organisations is the coat of arms of Loyola.
+The emblem of the World Union and of all its member organisations comprises the coat of arms of Loyola.